jcamier/mcp-oauth/README.md

 ### 3. Environment Variables

-Create a `.env` file in the project root:
+Create a `.env` file in the project root using `.env.example` as a template:

 ```bash
 # Auth0 Configuration (Required)